Skip to main content

 The student is on grade level and proficient in all core content areas, including reading fluency, comprehension, science, & social studies.
 The student is moving through a common progression of topics.
 The student is fluent in English.
 The student is in the middle of the academic year.The text is for independent reading/work, without direct instruction.When scoring Sentence Structure complexity, please ignore all other text features such as vocabulary, background knowledge, topic, etc. A text may be less readable for a student because of vocabulary and background knowledge, but still be composed of mostly simple sentences.
 In this case, the sentence structure is still Slightly Complex.Sentence Structure complexity is relative to the grade level of the student.

-Human annotation
+Expert annotation

 • Expert-annotated data